fbpic/fbpic/docs/source/index.rst

-.. fbpic documentation master file, created by sphinx-quickstart on Sun Sep 11 12:04:39 2016.
+.. fbpic documentation main file, created by sphinx-quickstart on Sun Sep 11 12:04:39 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.